taqu/HandyTools/README.md

 - Unify file's line feed
 - Unify file's character encoding
 - Full-text search
   - This is experimental feature on developing.
-The spec will change, it maybe have incompatibles.
+The spec will change, it may have incompatibles.
 - Others
   - Load settings from a file.
 Able to use an individual setting for each projects.